makenowjust-labs/tatami/README.md

 # tatami

-> monadic folding with arrow computation.
+> A monadic folding library with transducers.

 ## License